Saturday of Week 1 of Advent – First Reading

 Let us rather listen to the promise in today’s Reading:

-The Teacher will not hide himself any more, but your eyes shall see your Teacher…your ears shall hear a word behind you saying, ‘This is the way, walk in it.’
+Though the Lord may give you the bread of adversity and the water of affliction, yet your Teacher will not hide himself any longer, but your eyes shall see your Teacher.
+And when you turn to the right or when you turn to the left, your ears shall hear a word behind you, saying, “This is the way; walk in it.”

 God, who in the past taught through the veiled language of the prophets, will at a future time help his people to understand his teaching more clearly.
 This is a clear pointer to the coming of the Prophet Jesus, whose teaching made so much clear.

 That is the paradox: although there is healing, it does not mean the end of pain or hardship or unexpected tragedies.
-Jesus himself, in the midst of the most terrible pain imaginable, died in peace and in a relationship of total acceptance and self-surrender to his Father.
-Jesus is our Teacher and inviting us to walk this way.
+Jesus himself, in the midst of the most terrible pain imaginable, died in the peace of a relationship of total acceptance and self-surrender to his Father.
+Jesus is our Teacher and invites us to walk this way.